-We talked to Floris van der Breggen of SyncVR, the largest VR platform for medical care and here is what he said about it.
+Floris van der Breggen of SyncVR, the largest VR platform for medical care tells us how they are improving healthcare with VR.

 First of all, how are you and your family doing in these COVID-19 times?

 Floris van der Breggen: Pretty well, in fact!
 My grandmother, who is not only my hero but also a big Virtual Reality fan, is still alive and kicking.
 That’s my KPI for how well my family is going through the pandemic!

 Tell us about you, your career, how you founded SyncVR.

 Floris van der Breggen: During my studies, I noticed that the difference between other students around me and myself was due to being a weirdo and a misfit.
 That came to a personal crisis for about 1 night before realizing that I might use my weirdness as an advantage, not following any path but making my own.
 I decided that regardless of anything, I want to directly impact people’s lives using technology.
 After a few anti-poaching projects, creating a VR documentary in rural Africa and building drones for wood fire monitoring, I concluded that VR in healthcare needs my focus.